anasuyakunnath/PwC_Internship_PowerBi_Dashboard/README.md

+# Complete end to end Power BI projects as a part of PwC online internship

-# 1. Power BI Dashboard Portfolio
+# 1. Power BI Customer Retention Dashboard Portfolio

 This Power BI project focuses on creating a churn dashboard and performing a risk analysis for a telecom company.
 The aim is to help the company understand customer churn patterns and identify high-risk customers who are likely to leave.